germal/OpenCVB/README.md

 ![](media/5b39040e639f9b1b09e5039e38b653eb.png)

-*OpenGL has an infinite number of ways to view 3D data but in common usage, only 2 views have names – top down and side views.
-The “Projection_Gravity” algorithm provides a top down view on the bottom left and a side view on the bottom right.
+*OpenGL has an infinite number of ways to view 3D data but in common usage, only 3 views have names – front, top down and side views.
+The “Projection_Gravity” algorithm provides a top down view (bottom left) and a side view (bottom right.)
-The images are colored in the same way as the RGB depth image in the upper right with yellow indicating proximity to the camera.
-The aspect ratio of both views is 1:1 to provide realistic dimensions and sharp edges.
+The images are colored in the same way as the RGB depth image (upper right) with yellow indicating proximity to the camera.
+The aspect ratio of both top and side views is 1:1 to provide realistic dimensions and sharp edges.
 This projection is available only with cameras that include an IMU.*

 ![](media/cd7e699a6192e4daf1d540a15e35005a.png)